-The certification process begins with applications from organizations which wish to be certified evaluation and accreditation organizations.
-After reports from the Central Council for Education, the Minister confers certification as an evaluation and accreditation organization when the applicant body is judged to fulfill certain criteria concerning their standards, methods, and
+The certification process begins with applications from organizations wishing to be certified evaluation and accreditation organizations.
+After receiving reports from the Central Council for Education, the Minister confers certification as an evaluation and accreditation organization when the applicant body is judged to fulfill certain criteria concerning their standards, methods, and framework for evaluation.
+Information on certified organizations is made public through government newspapers.

-Evaluation and accreditation results are notified to targeted institutions and the Minister, and made public to society.
+Evaluation and accreditation results are reported to targeted institutions and the Minister, and made public to society.